PipedreamHQ/pipedream/components/playwright/README.md

 Using Playwright you can perform tasks including:

-* Screenshots and PDFs: Capture web page visuals.
+* Capture Screenshots: Convert webpages into images.
+* Processing PDFs: parse and scan PDFs.
 * Web Scraping: Extract data from websites.
 * UI/UX Testing: Verify user interface and experience.
 * Integration with Test Frameworks: Combine with testing frameworks.